oracle-livelabs/common/labs/generate-ssh-key-cloud-shell/generate-ssh-keys-cloud-shell.md

     ![Open cloud shell.](https://oracle-livelabs.github.io/common/images/console/cloud-shell-open.png " ")

-    >**Note:** If you get a "Policy Missing" error, make sure you have navigated first to the compartment assigned to you and then launched cloud shell.
+    >**Note:** If you get a *Policy Missing* error, make sure you have navigated first to the compartment assigned to you and then launched the cloud shell.
 Go to the *Need Help* lab -> *Cannot Access Cloud Shell?* to see how you can do that.

 2. Once the cloud shell has started, enter the following commands.
 Choose the key name you can remember.
-This will be the keyname you will use to connect to any compute instances you create.
+This will be the key name you will use to connect to any compute instances you create.
 Press Enter twice for no passphrase.

-    ````
+    ````text
     <copy>mkdir .ssh</copy>
     ````
     ![mkdir](./images/mkdir.png " ")

-    ````
+    ````text
     <copy>cd .ssh
     ssh-keygen -b 2048 -t rsa -f cloudshellkey</copy>
     ````